llnl/benchpark/docs/example-workflow.rst

         lammps+strong
         ...

-From this output, you can see that Benchpark experiments are represented with Spack-like specifications (i.e., specs).
+From this output, you can see that Benchpark experiments are specified using Spack-like conventions (e.g., ~, +).
 For example, the spec ``kripke+single_node`` describes an experiment using the Kripke benchmark running on a single node.